aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    OTN-SC functionalities may be recursive, in that a higher-level OTN-SC may also designate the creation of OTN slices to a lower-level OTN-SC in a recursive manner.

-   [Q: add a recursion diagram here?]
+\[Q: add a recursion diagram here?]

    The OTN-SC is a logically independent function which may be deployed in different means to serve the realization needs.
-In reference with the ACTN control framework [RFC8453], an OTN-SC may be deployed
+In reference with the ACTN control framework {{?RFC8453}}, an OTN-SC may be deployed
     - as an independent network function;
     - together with a Physical Network Controller (PNC) for single domain or with a Multi-Domain Service Orchestrator (MDSC)for multi domain;
     - together with a higher-level network slice controller to support end-to-end network slicing;

-    [TODO: Describe two methods for OTN-SC to create OTN slices: VN type 1 and 2]
+\[TODO: Describe two methods for OTN-SC to create OTN slices: VN type 1 and 2]

-    The OTN-SC translates an OTN slice configuration request into a TE topology configuration or a set of TE tunnel configurations, and instantiate it by using the TE topology [RFC8795] or TE tunnel [I-D.ietf-teas-yang-te] interfaces at the MPI (MDSC-to- PNC Interface), as defined in the ACTN framework [RFC8453].
+   The OTN-SC translates an OTN slice configuration request into a TE topology configuration or a set of TE tunnel configurations, and instantiate it by using the TE topology {{!RFC8795}}
+   or TE tunnel {{!I-D.ietf-teas-yang-te}} interfaces at the MPI (MDSC-to- PNC Interface), as defined in the ACTN framework {{?RFC8453}}.
    In the latter case, an Orchestrator or an end-to-end slice controller may request OTN slices directly through the OTN slicing interface provided by the OTN-SC.

-   Figure 1 illustrates the OTN slicing control hierarchy and the positioning of the OTN slicing interfaces.
+   {{fig-slice-interfaces}} illustrates the OTN slicing control hierarchy and the positioning of the OTN slicing interfaces.